 Check for TCP fallback

-Since kernel v5.16, getsockopt(MPTCP_INFO) can be used to check if an MPTCP connection fell back to TCP.
+If TCP_IS_MPTCP is not supported, and the kernel is v5.16 or newer, getsockopt(SOL_MPTCP, MPTCP_INFO) can be used as a workaround to check if an MPTCP connection fell back to TCP.
 If this getsockopt() call returns -1, and errno is set to EOPNOTSUPP (v4) or ENOPROTOOPT (v6), it either means:

 • the MPTCP connection has fallen back to TCP at some point